HP Spectre x360 13: 2.8-pound laptop with double the performance of previous model

 The HP Spectre x360 13 is expected to be available in October via HP.com, with a starting price of $1,100.

-Two models will be available at BestBuy.com: One in Nightfall Black with 16GB of RAM, a 4K OLED display, and 1TB SSD with 32GB Optane and another in Natural Silver with 8GB of RAM, an FHD display, and 512GB SSD with 32GB Optane.
+Two models will be available at BestBuy.com: one in Nightfall Black with 16GB of RAM, a 4K OLED display, and 1TB SSD with 32GB Optane and another in Natural Silver with 8GB of RAM, an FHD display, and 512GB SSD with 32GB Optane.